top of page

 signs of dehydration

-Most people imagine dehydration as an extreme state.
-Parched mouth, dark urine, dizziness under a hot sun.
+Most people picture dehydration as an extreme state: a parched mouth, dark urine, or dizziness under the hot sun.
 In reality, dehydration is often quieter and more familiar.
-It can show up as a dull headache mid-afternoon, heavy eyelids after a full night’s sleep, or sudden cravings for salty snacks that seem to come from nowhere.
+It can manifest as a dull headache in the afternoon, heavy eyelids after a full night’s sleep, or sudden cravings for salty snacks that seem to come from nowhere.

-According to the Centers for Disease Control and Prevention, “about 75 percent of adults in the U.S. are chronically dehydrated,” a figure that surprises people who carry water bottles everywhere.
-Drinking water helps, but hydration is not only about volume.
-It is also about balance.
+According to the Centers for Disease Control and Prevention, about 75 percent of adults in the U.S. are chronically dehydrated.
+This figure surprises many who carry water bottles everywhere.
+Drinking water helps, but hydration isn't just about volume.
+It's also about balance.

 Hydration depends on electrolytes like sodium, potassium, and magnesium.
-These minerals help move water into your cells and keep nerves and muscles working properly.
-When you sweat, exercise, drink coffee or alcohol, or eat very salty foods, you lose electrolytes faster than water alone can replace them.
+These minerals help move water into your cells and keep your nerves and muscles functioning properly.
+When you sweat, exercise, drink coffee or alcohol, or consume very salty foods, you lose electrolytes faster than water can replace them.

-Caffeine and alcohol both act as mild diuretics.
-You do not lose all the fluid you drink, but you do lose more electrolytes.
-Long periods of sitting in air-conditioned spaces also reduce thirst cues, so you drink less without realizing it.
-Add stress and poor sleep to the mix and your body’s hydration signals get even fuzzier.
+Caffeine and alcohol act as mild diuretics.
+You don't lose all the fluid you drink, but you do lose more electrolytes.
+Long periods of sitting in air-conditioned spaces can also reduce thirst cues, leading you to drink less without realizing it.
+Add stress and poor sleep to the mix, and your body’s hydration signals get even fuzzier.

-The National Academies of Sciences reports that “men need about 3.7 liters of total water per day and women about 2.7 liters,” including water from food.
+The National Academies of Sciences reports that men need about 3.7 liters of total water per day, while women need about 2.7 liters, including water from food.
 That number shifts with climate, activity level, and diet.
-There is no universal target that works for everyone.
+There’s no universal target that works for everyone.

 This is why hydration issues often show up first in the brain.
 Focus slips.
 Irritability rises.
 Energy drops long before thirst feels urgent.

-Electrolytes do not require neon sports drinks or extreme formulas.
+Electrolytes don’t require neon sports drinks or extreme formulas.
 Lightly salted foods, fruits, vegetables, and simple electrolyte blends can help restore balance.
 The key is moderation.
 Too much sodium without enough fluid can make dehydration worse.

 Instead of rigid math, think in ranges.
 Start with body weight, activity level, and climate.
 Increase fluids when you sweat or drink alcohol.
 Add electrolytes when fatigue or headaches appear alongside normal water intake.
 Tools like a water intake calculator from the U.S. National Academies can offer a baseline, but your body’s signals matter just as much.